 Trust me.
 Have faith in the pie crust/sugar cookie mixture.
 It will work.

-And the topping.
-Oh the topping.
-It’s pretty much just a traditional pecan pie filling poured over the top of the bars.
-My favorite pieces were the corners.
 The sugar basically caramelized.
-It was spectacular.
+It is spectacular.
 It’s possible I ate all of the corner pieces myself and didn’t offer to share those with others.
-But it’s ok, because they didn’t know what they were missing.
+But it’s ok because they didn’t know what they were missing.

 - 2 cups all purpose flour